 The Center was inaugurated at the University of Illinois at Urbana - Champaign on October 26, 2004 as part of the centennial celebration of the Department of Political Science.
-It was formally dedicated as the Cline Center for Democracy on October 29, 2007; its founding endowment was provided by Richard G. and Carole J. Cline.
+It was formally dedicated as the Cline Center for Advanced Social Research on October 29, 2007; its founding endowment was provided by Richard G. and Carole J. Cline.
 The Clines began their lifelong involvement with the University of Illinois in the early 1950's as students at the Urbana-Champaign campus.
 After his student years, Mr. Cline's involvement with the University eventually led to his being named Chair of the University of Illinois Foundation's Board of Directors and co-chair of the University's major fund raising drive, Campaign Illinois, which raised more than $1.5 billion.
 In this campaign, the Clines made a major gift that was initially used to create an annual campus event involving distinguished speakers, students, faculty and alumni - The Cline Symposium.

 Mr. Cline worked closely with Professor Peter F. Nardulli, who was at that time head of the Department of Political Science, to organize the yearly symposium.
-This collaboration led to discussions about institutionalizing the Cline initiative, which ultimately became the Cline Center for Democracy.
+This collaboration led to discussions about institutionalizing the Cline initiative, which ultimately became the Cline Center for Advanced Social Research.
 Richard G. Cline's wisdom and energy was invaluable in translating the vision of the Center into a concrete organizational structure and his vision was facilitated by the support of Dean Jesse G. Delia, then Dean of the College of Liberal Arts and Sciences.

 The Cline Center's operations have been enhanced by financial support from the University of Illinois at Urbana-Champaign and a number of individuals, corporate entities and foundations.
 A partial list of the Center's benefactors includes: Richard G. and Carole J. Cline; Robert Aaron; Jerry and Ann Nerad, Samuel K. Gove; David Colby, Dorothy Linowes, William and Paul Schroeder; Anthony Petullo, Richard Romano, Jay and Shelley Sarver; The Joyce Foundation; the Kauffman Foundation; The McCormick Foundation; Nicor, Inc.; The Northern Trust Company; and PepsiAmericas.